Hijab Imtiaz Ali

 Hijab Imtiaz Ali (1908–1999) was a writer, editor and diarist.
-She is a well known name in the Urdu literature and a pioneer of romanticism in Urdu.
-She is also considered as the first female Muslim pilot after she obtained her official pilot license in 1936.
+She is a well known name in Urdu literature and a pioneer of romanticism in Urdu.
+She is also considered as the first female Muslim pilot after she obtained her official pilot license in 1936, although Zuleykha Seyidmammadova from Soviet Azerbaijan had qualified as a pilot two years earlier, in 1934.

 Personal life

-Hijab was born in Hyderabad (1908).
-She was from an aristocratic family of the Princely state of Hyderabad Deccan.
+Hijab was born in 1908 in Madras, British India.
+She was from an aristocratic family of the princely state of Hyderabad Deccan.
+Her mother, Abbasi Begum, was a writer who wrote for Tehzeeb-e-Niswan.

 Hijab is a notable name in Urdu literature.
 She started writing at a very young age.
-One of her best-known works “Meri Natamam Mohabbat”, which is considered one of the best love stories ever written in Urdu literature, was written at the age of twelve.
+One of her best-known works "Meri Natamam Mohabbat", which is considered one of the best love stories ever written in Urdu literature, was written at the age of twelve.

 In the 1930s, Hijab married Imtiaz Ali Taj, a well-known writer and journalist who wrote for many films, dramas and radio channels.
 She moved to Lahore with him.
-Hijab had one daughter, Yasmin Tahir who went on to become a notable voice in radio Pakistan.
-Hijab's grandsons, Faran Tahir and Ali Tahir are actors.
+Hijab had one daughter, Yasmeen Tahir who went on to become a notable voice for Radio Pakistan.
+Hijab's grandsons, Faran Tahir and Ali Tahir are well-known actors.

 Career

 Pilot

 Hijab was passionate about flying.
-She trained in Lahore Flying Club and also took part in many competitions organized by the club.
-Hijab obtained her pilot's license in 1936. in 1939, The International Women’s News reported in 1939 that Begum Hijab Imtiaz Ali had become the first Muslim woman in the British Empire to obtain an ‘A’ license as an air pilot.
-Sarla Thakral, is often claimed as the first Indian pilot, however both Sarla and Hijab obtained the license around the same time but Hijab was became the first.
+She trained at the Lahore Flying Club and also took part in many competitions organised by the club.
+Hijab obtained her pilot's license in 1936.
+In 1939, The International Women’s News reported that Hijab had become the first Muslim woman in the British Empire to obtain an ‘A’ license as an air pilot.
+Sarla Thakral, is often claimed as the first Indian pilot, however, both Sarla and Hijab obtained the license around the same time but Hijab was the first to do so.